Logiqx/gps-details/docs/devices/apple/accuracy/README.md

 #### Pinned to 4.7x

-Apple watches since the Series 7 have seen horizontal accuracy estimates pinned to 4.7x with watchOS 10.x.
+Apple watches since the Series 7 have seen horizontal accuracy estimates pinned to 4.7x with watchOS 8.x to 10.x.
 The image below shows the Series 9 but Series 8 also exhibited the same behaviour in Jul 2023 (likely watchOS 10.x).
 This behaviour largely disappeared in watchOS 11.x.

-**TBC** - The expectation is that Series 7 data from watchOS 10.x will also be pinned to 4.7x for the majority of the time.
-The behaviour of watchOS 8.x + watchOS 9.x + watchOS 10.x for the Apple Watch Series 7 is yet to be determined.

 ![Watch7,2](img/Watch7,2.png)